Laser hair removal: Intense pulsed light

 IPL, though technically not containing a laser, is sometimes incorrectly referred to as "laser hair removal".
 IPL-based methods, sometimes called "phototricholysis" or "photoepilation", use xenon flash lamps that emit full spectrum light.
 IPL systems typically output wavelengths between 400 nm and 1200 nm.
 Filters are applied to block shorter wavelengths, thereby only using the longer, "redder" wavelengths.
 IPLs offer certain advantages over laser, principally in the pulse duration.
 While lasers may output trains of short pulses to simulate a longer pulse, IPL systems can generate pulse widths up to 250 ms, which is useful for larger diameter targets.
-Some current IPL systems have proven to be more successful in the removal of hair and blood vessels than many lasers.
+For hair removal, comparative studies generally show IPL to be effective but with lower reduction rates than diode lasers.
+A randomized intrapatient trial found 52.7% hair reduction with IPL versus 69.2% with diode laser at 12 months (P<0.01).

 A 2006 review article in the journal Lasers in Medical Science compared intense pulsed light (IPL), and both alexandrite and diode lasers.
 The review found no statistical difference in short-term effectiveness, but a higher incidence of side effects with diode laser-based treatment.
 Hair reduction after six months was reported as 68.75% for alexandrite lasers, 71.71% for diode lasers, and 66.96% for IPL.
 Side effects were reported as 9.5% for alexandrite lasers, 28.9% for diode lasers, and 15.3% for IPL.
 All side effects were found to be temporary and even pigmentation changes returned to normal within six months.